top of page

 Awards and Distribution:

-During the subsequent Brave Futures Film Festival held to highlight the work of all three teams, Team Calendula won the Most Brave Award and Black Archivist Award, which included exclusive gear from and commissioned work with popular photographer Paul Octavious.
-Digital Reveries also earned a distribution deal with Open Television to host "Capacity" for public streaming.
+During the subsequent Brave Futures Film Festival held to highlight the work of all three teams, Team Calendula won the Most Brave Award and Black Archivist Award.
+This award included exclusive gear awarded to Digital Reveries Media, and commissioned work from Digital Reveries Media for a Juneteenth visual art installation with popular photographer Paul Octavious.

 Capacity